cooper-org/cooper/README.md

 **Cooper** is a toolkit for Lagrangian-based constrained optimization in Pytorch.
-This library aims to encourage and facilitate the study of constrained optimization problems in machine learning by providing a seamless integration with Pytorch, while preserving the `loss -> backward -> step` workflow commonly used in many machine/deep learning pipelines.
+This library aims to encourage and facilitate the study of constrained optimization problems in machine learning. **Cooper** can is seamlessly integrated with Pytorch and preserves the usual `loss -> backward -> step` workflow.
+If you are already familiar with Pytorch, then using **Cooper** will be a breeze! 🙂

 **Cooper** is under active development and future API changes might break backward compatibility.

 ## Getting Started

 Here we consider a simple convex optimization problem to illustrate how to use **Cooper**.
 This example is inspired by [this StackExchange question](https://datascience.stackexchange.com/questions/107366/how-do-you-solve-strictly-constrained-optimization-problems-with-pytorch):

-> _I am trying to solve the following problem using Pytorch: given a 6-sided die whose
+> _I am trying to solve the following problem using Pytorch: given a 6-sided die
-> average roll is known to be 4.5, what is the maximum entropy distribution for the faces?_
+> whose average roll is known to be 4.5, what is the maximum entropy
+> distribution for the faces?_

 ```python
 import torch